skip to main content

 Desired Project Deliverables

 The student will acquire soft skills such as team working, project and time management, giving oral presentations.
 By the end of the traineeship the student will have a deep understanding of membrane separations, particularly in nanofiltration.
-Practical and theoretical aspects of surface modification techniques and polymer chemistry techniques will be acquired.
+Practical and theoretical aspects of process design, surface modification techniques and polymer chemistry techniques will be acquired.
+Depending on the background and interest of the student, sustainable product design and assessment skills will also be acquired.

 Recommended Student Background